shuttle-hq/shuttle-shellcon-frontend/README.md

 ### Shuttle-Specific Questions

-1. **Q: Where should I run the `shuttle deploy` command?**
+1. **Q: Where can I find deployment instructions for the backend?**
-   A: Always run it at the root of the Rust project where the `shuttle.toml` file is located.
+   A: Refer to the documentation in the backend repository for detailed deployment instructions.

 2. **Q: How can I check if my Shuttle services are running in the cloud?**
-   A: Visit the Shuttle dashboard.
+   A: Visit the [Shuttle dashboard](https://console.shuttle.dev/) or check your project status in the Shuttle console.

 3. **Q: How do I update my cloud deployment after making changes?**
-   A: Simply run `shuttle deploy` again from the root directory of your project.
+   A: Follow the update instructions in the backend repository documentation.

 ### Challenge-Specific Questions